basho/basho_docs/source/languages/en/riak/dev/advanced/client-security/index.md

 keywords: [developers, security, ssl, certificate]
 ---

-Versions of Riak 2.0 and later provide you the option of requiring that all connecting clients authenticate themselves over a secure SSL connection prior to being able to perform specific actions in Riak.
-You can assign one of four [[security sources|Managing Security Sources]] to connecting clients:
+Versions of Riak 2.0 and later come equipped with a [[security subsystem|Authentication and Authorization]] that enables you to selectively provide access to a wide variety of Riak functionality.
+If you enable security in Riak, all connecting clients must authenticate themselves, over a secure SSL connection, using one of four [[security sources|Managing Security Sources]]:

 * [[Trust|Managing Security Sources#Trust-based-Authentication]]-based
   authentication enables you to specify trusted